-FWC staff coordinate the Interagency Working Group for Water Control Structures, which is comprised of USFWS, Miami-Dade County, USACOE, FDEP, the South Florida WMD, Southwest Florida WMD and St. Johns River WMD.
+- FWC staff coordinate the Interagency Working Group for Water Control Structures, which is comprised of USFWS, Miami-Dade County, USACOE, FDEP, UESI Engineers, the South Florida WMD, Southwest Florida WMD and St. Johns River WMD.
 This Working Group addresses central and south Florida navigational lock and water control structure-related manatee mortality issues.
-The Interagency Working Group met virtually in February 2022 to discuss issues and concerns that occurred during the previous year.

-- During FY 2021-22, FWC staff reviewed nine structure manatee mortality events at Working Group structures.
-Mortality notification letters were sent to three structure managers to request operational data and provide technical assistance to prevent future manatee mortality at these sites. - This past FY, six manatees died due to interactions with the above-mentioned structures.
-These deaths increased the overall total of navigational lock and water control structure-related deaths to 253 since 1974.
+The Interagency Working Group met at the St. Johns River Water Management District Sunnyhill Field Station in June 2023 to discuss issues and concerns that occurred during the previous year. - During FY 2022-23, FWC staff reviewed nineteen structure manatee mortality events and one impingement injury at Working Group on structures.
+Mortality notification letters were sent to three structure managers to request operational data and provide technical assistance to prevent future manatee mortality at these sites. - This past FY, fifteen manatees died due to interactions with the above-mentioned structures.
+These deaths increased the overall total of navigational lock and water control structure-related deaths to 284 since 1974.
 The average annual number of structure-related deaths before retro-fitting structures with manatee protection devices was 6.2 manatees per year from 1974-2000.
-That number has decreased to a post-retrofitting average of 3.9 manatees per year (2001-2022).
+That number has decreased to a post-retrofitting average of 5.0 manatees per year (2001-2023).